A Scientific, Neuro-Cognitive Approach to Correcting For Hearing Impairment

 A progressive disorder like a hearing impairment requires delicate care.
 An aging and changing ear/brain system requires at least as much follow-up testing and services as in dentistry and optometry; however, hearing aids do not require frequent replacement like eyeglass lenses.
 They simply require re-engineering of the fitting.
-Typically, Dr. Magilen's clients replace their hearing aids after 5-10 years.
-This is why Dr. Magilen includes on-going support over the devices' lifetime.
+Typically, clients replace their hearing aids after 5-10 years.
+This is why the Walnut Creek Hearing Aid Center includes on-going support over the devices’ lifetime.
 The concept is that the client receives the long-term professional support they need to keep them hearing their best.

 Discovery of an individual’s optimal capabilities begins with a hearing assessment evaluation.
 It can change that person’s life.

 Well-tuned directional microphones in hearing aids are the most effective feature to help you understand people in noisy places.
 Here’s how you can test them:

 - Go with a friend to any noisy restaurant.
 Sit at a normal distance (about 4-6 feet) across from each other.
 Close your eyes.

 - With a voice slightly louder than the surrounding noise, have your friend ask you questions or ask you to repeat simple sentences.
 You should be able to accurately understand your friend’s speech.